Complete Vegan Fitness Diet Guide [For Health & Performance]

 If you experience severe allergies to certain animal products, we’re guessing you already avoid them for your health.

 However, it’s worth noting that half of the most common allergies and intolerances are animal products – seafood and shellfish lead the way.
-Milk and eggs are also common digestive-system culprits.
+Milk and eggs are also common digestive-system culprits for those with intolerances.

-While these aren’t bad for you, they’re common allergies and many people experience improved immune system responses and digestive health when they’re removed from the diet.
+While these aren’t bad for you by themselves, they’re common allergies and many people experience improved immune system responses and digestive health when they’re removed from the diet.
+Adjusting your diet on a trial-period is a great way to gauge your response.

 If you suspect that you have any food allergies or intolerances, we strongly recommend a consultation with a registered dietitian.
 Many people experience greater perceptions of health and wellbeing, as well as digestive health and energy, after making the switch to a plant-based diet.